sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 My basic process was to seek out each language's tutorial, play around with it, then eventually make a command line tic-tac-toe game.

+Note that I really only learned enough of both languages to do what I wanted.
+Both Go and Rust have tons of features that I didn't even try to learn about.
+For example, I didn't even use structs in either version of tic-tac-toe, nor did I learn much about Go's [interfaces](https://tour.golang.org/methods/10) or any [goroutines](https://tour.golang.org/concurrency/1), or Rust's [enums](https://doc.rust-lang.org/book/second-edition/ch06-01-defining-an-enum.html) or [vectors](https://doc.rust-lang.org/book/second-edition/ch08-01-vectors.html) or whatever other cool stuff Rust has.
+So this post is far from any sort of "Go vs. Rust".
+It's just a casual Rubyist's initial impressions of both.

 ## Go

 From [Wikipedia](https://en.wikipedia.org/wiki/Go_(programming_language)):